 Prepared by

-Thomas Bazan, Senior Research Associate
+Sarah Barlow, Senior Research Associate

-Layout by
+Cover Design by

 Dianna Jones, Office Administrator

-Proofing & cover design by
+Proofing by

-Kathleen Young, Proofreader-Office Associate
+Tara Burke, Proofreader-Office Associate

-Publication 379
+Publication 386

-Illinois Tax Handbook for Legislators 30th Edition May 2014
+Illinois Tax Handbook for Legislators 31st Edition March 2015

-We are pleased to present this 30th edition of the Illinois Tax Handbook for Legislators.
+We are pleased to present this 31st edition of the Illinois Tax Handbook for Legislators.

 The first edition was compiled in 1985 by Charles Minert, who went on to prepare the next 17 editions.
-Five later editions were compiled by Nicole Lisk.
-Sarah Franklin compiled the next five editions.
-The most recent two, including this edition, were compiled by Thomas Bazan.
+The next five editions were compiled by Nicole Lisk.
+Sarah Franklin prepared five later editions.
+The two editions after that were compiled by Thomas Bazan.
+Sarah Franklin Barlow prepared the current edition.
 Content was reviewed by Deputy Director for Research David R. Miller; Dianna Jones did the layout.